ggreer/geoff.greer.fm/3d/estep.md

 1. Load your filament into your printer.
 2. Measure 120mm from your extruder and mark the filament at that point.
 3. Command the printer to extrude 100mm of filament.
-4. Put a second wark on the filament where it feeds into the extruder.
+4. Put a second mark on the filament where it feeds into the extruder.
 5. Measure the distance between the two marks.
 6. In the top input, enter your printer's current extruder steps/mm.
 7. In the second input, enter the distance between the two marks.